Finbuckle.

 identifier and the app's configuration (

-most likely from aappsettings.json
+most likely from an appsettings.json

 file) as the source of tenant details.